gnudrew/-difflib-InteractiveDictionary/README.md

 # -difflib-InteractiveDictionary

-An interactive English dictionary that can detect spelling errors for your entry word and guesses closest matches.
+An interactive English dictionary that returns definitions for words; detects spelling errors and guesses closest match.

 ### Packages used:
 > *difflib*